FelixFurtmayr/light-bind/readme.md

 # LightBind
-LightBind is a minimalist JavaScript framework that binds html and js seamless and provides basic functionality.
-The developer can focus on creating optimized content for his application.
+A minimalist JS framework to bind html and js and provide UI basic like drag&drop or dialogs.
+The developer shall focus on creating optimized content for his application.

 ## Live Demo
 https://felixfurtmayr.github.io/light-bind/example.html